sediqa01/sediqa01/README.md

 <h1 align="center">Hi there!
 I'm Sediqa👋</h1>
 <p align="center">🌟 Passionate Frontend Developer</p>

 <p align="left">Greetings!
-I'm a self-deiven Frontend Developer based in Germany, driven by a relentless passion for crafting software solution.
+I'm a self-driven Frontend Developer based in Germany, driven by a relentless passion for crafting software solution.
 My journey took a transformative turn with a Full Stack Software Development diploma, specializing in Advanced Frontend, from Code Institute.
-Throughout my time at Code Institute, I had been working on 5 portfolio projects, each showcasing my coding and software development skills.
+Throughout my time at Code Institute, I've been working on 5 portfolio projects, each showcasing my coding and software development skills.
 These projects span a wide spectrum, from a static site called "Ms. Cook Restaurant" to a full stack social media platform for Python developers known as "Pythonista" If you're curious about the development process and the technologies behind these projects, I encourage you to browse their repositories and delve into the detailed ReadMe.md files.

   1. [Ms Cook Restaturant](https://github.com/sediqa01/ms-cook-restaurant)
   2. [Word Guessing Game](https://github.com/sediqa01/Word-Guessing-Game)